Skye Newman

 Skye Newman (born 9 November 2003) is an English singer-songwriter from South East London.

-Her debut single, "Hairdresser", entered the UK Singles Chart upon its release in March 2025.
+Her debut single, "Hairdresser", entered the UK Singles Chart upon its release in March 2025, peaking at number 15 in April.
 Her second single, "Family Matters" became her first UK top 10 hit, reaching number five in June 2025.
+Her debut EP SE9 Part 1 was released in October 2025.

 Artistry

-Newman has cited her aunt, a jazz and blues singer, as a formative influence on her music.
-She has also named Amy Winehouse, Adele, Bob Marley, and Eminem among her musical inspirations.
+Hailing from south-east London, specifically SE9, Newman has cited her aunt Moona, a jazz and blues singer, as a formative influence on her music, singing Cup Song at her funeral.

+She attended BRIT Kids, a BRIT School Saturday School for kids and teenagers, but failed her auditions for BRIT School.

+She has named Amy Winehouse, Adele, Bob Marley, and Eminem among her musical inspirations.